During contests I use the name "JERRY".

 After the Air Force, radio slipped out of my life until the bug hit again in 1979.
 I jumped into it again and haven't looked back since.

 I've been retired from all work since March of 2008 and I am also a retired Air Force CMSgt.
-In my spare time and when the weather is above the freezing point, I ride a 2000 Harley Davidison Ultra Classic and have made some interesting trips on it.
+In my spare time and when the weather is above the freezing point, I ride a 2003 Harley Davidison Ultra Classic and have made some interesting trips on it.
+My latest trip was earlier in the summer of 2015 when I went to Alaska with a friend and got to see the sun not set for just one day up at the Circle north of Fairbanks.
 You can find out where I've been and going on the APRS system.
 Use the Internet URL aprs.fi and put W1IE-5 in the callsign block to track me

-When I am not on the bike, then you can find me on all the bands (except 160) doing SSB, CW, PSK31 and etc. Right now, I'm enjoying QRP with a new Ten Tec Argonaut 515 and the CW that goes along with it.
+When I am not on the bike, then you can find me on all the bands (except 160) doing SSB, CW, PSK31 and etc. Right now, I'm enjoying QRP with a new Elecraft KX3 and the CW that goes along with it.
 This is a great hobby!

 As far as QSLing goes - It's 100% here.
-Sorry I don't do LOTW because I am kinda of traditional.
-I like cards!
-Recently, I have joined the 3905 Century Buro so for those on the 80m net, please send your card to the 3905 CC Buro.
-Soon I will be on the 40m Buro.
-So please use the buro or you can send them direct.
+I will do LOTW and every once in a while, EQSL, but I am kinda of traditional.
+I like QSL cards!.
 Postcard style mailing is the best because it is cheaper for the U.S. hams.
-If you are overseas and you do send your QSL card directly, you need only to send a self addressed envelope and maybe some of your countries' unique stamps (I'm a collector)- You don't need to sponsor my hobby, my wife does that for us
+If you are overseas and you do send your QSL card directly, you need only to send a self addressed envelope and maybe some of your countries' unique stamps (I'm a collector)- You don't need to sponsor my hobby, my wife does that for us..

 73's es Gud DX.